-The controlling Company constitutes a joint venture between the Euler Hermes and MAPFRE groups - each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE Participaciones, S.A.U.
-(MAPFRE Global Risks, Compañía Internacional de Seguros y Reaseguros, S.A. during 2018) respectively- comprising the businesses of Credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain and Mexico (hereinafter "the Group" or "SOLUNION Group").
+The controlling Company constitutes a joint venture between the Euler Hermes and MAPFRE groups -each of which holds 50% of its share capital through Euler Hermes Luxembourg Holding S.à.r.l. and MAPFRE Participaciones, S.A.U. respectively- comprising the businesses of Credit insurance and the supplementary services of both groups in Spain and Latin America, and it is the parent company of a series of subsidiaries in these businesses in Argentina, Chile, Colombia, Spain and Mexico (hereinafter "the Group" or " the Solunion Group").
 In December 2017, the shareholders extended the agreement scope to include the joint development of the suretyship insurance.

-The result of the technical account at December 31, 2018 amounted to EUR 13,353 thousand (EUR 12,087 thousand in 2017), which, combined with the result of the non-technical account, EUR (4,764) thousand (EUR (4,263) thousand in 2017) generated profit before tax of EUR 8,589 thousand (EUR 7,824 thousand in 2017).
+The result of the technical account at December 31, 2019 amounted to EUR 14,193 thousand (EUR 13,353 thousand in 2018), which, combined with the result of the non-technical account, EUR -3,545 thousand (EUR -4,764 thousand in 2018) generated profit before tax of EUR 10,648 thousand (EUR 8,589 thousand in 2018).

-In 2018, the volume of written premium in direct insurance and accepted reinsurance amounted to EUR 177,747 thousand (EUR 146,462 thousand in 2017).
-The strong performance of the international business has resulted in total reinsurance premiums accepted of EUR 25,221 thousand (EUR 10,763 thousand in 2017).
+In 2019, the volume of written premium in direct insurance and accepted reinsurance amounted to EUR 198,218 thousand (EUR 177,747 thousand in 2018).
+The strong performance of the international business has resulted in total reinsurance premiums accepted of EUR 33,826 thousand (EUR 25,221 thousand in 2018).

-The rate of claims to premiums written net of reinsurance has been located in 54.7% including as accidents the payments and variation of provisions of claims, higher percentage in 15 points to the previous year.
+The rate of claims to premiums written net of reinsurance has been located in 61% including as accidents the payments and variation of provisions of claims.